noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

 ![The setup for the FIMS repo](fit-deploy-sketch.png)

+1. Try out new changes in a feature branch off of main (or off of dev)
+2. Merge changes into dev.
+Once merged in, use a github action to build the html pages and deploy them to 3.
+3. The fit-dev repo is hosted on github pages.
+Navigate to noaa-fisheries-integrated-toolbox.github.io/fit-dev to preview the FIMS website.
+4. Once confirming the dev pages look good, merge changes into 4.
+Once merged in, use a github acion to build the html pages and deploy them to 5.
+5. This is the production version of the NOAA fisheries site, advertised to the public!

 # Org Templating

-This repository includes templates and JSON data for the FIT. [python's jinja 2](https://zetcode.com/python/jinja/) is used to generate webpages from the html templates and JSON files (For R users, this approach is kind of like using [glue](https://glue.tidyverse.org/)).
+This repository includes templates and JSON data for the FIT. [python's jinja 2](https://zetcode.com/python/jinja/) is used to generate webpages from the html templates and JSON files (For R users, this approach is similar to using [glue](https://glue.tidyverse.org/)).

 ## How to update or add tool landing pages
 1. In [model_list_dir subfolder](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/tree/main/model_list_dir) add or update `.json` files (use [empty.json](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/blob/main/model_list_dir/EcoSys_model_list/empty.json) as a template if it’s a new tool).
 Examples of json are available in [model_list_dir/MODEL_LIST_NOTES.json](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/blob/main/model_list_dir/MODEL_LIST_NOTES.json)